 Tips, Tools

-Batch resize pictures on Mac using Preview
+Batch resize images on Mac with Preview

-Batch resize pictures on Mac using Preview
+Batch resize images on Mac with Preview

 Resizing images can be a tedious task, especially if you have a large batch of them.
 But with the help of Preview on Mac, it’s a breeze!
-Here’s a step-by-step guide on how to batch resize pictures using Preview:

 1. Select all the images you want to resize.